 What Resources: Who and When Indicators of progress (outcomes) Outputs Monitoring Deliver a quality literacy programme reflecting a structured literacy approach across the entire JS in 2023.
-Our CTS Junior Literacy Vision.
+STEPS Our CTS Junior Literacy Vision.
 Research Continue to seek new research to support our developing practise.
 MOE resources - Phonics Plus - MOE assessment schedule.
 Continue to engage with Literacy PD as and when it is available. • Structured literacy • Liz Kane Syndicate Leader All junior syndicate teachers.
 Terms 1 - 4 LSA - working across the JS.
 All Tamariki are exposed to and make progress within a literacy programme that reflects a structured literacy approach.
 All summative assessment data is standardised and shared across the JS.
 This data is to be used to plan next learning steps.
 Flexible support is implemented quickly to support tamariki who are identified as needing extra support.
 Junior syndicate teachers will implement a structured literacy approach to early literacy learning.
 Effective use of achievement data shared across the syndicate to help identify tamariki who are not making expected progress.
-High-quality support will be put in place for these tamariki to facilitate equitable learning outcomes.
+High- quality support will be put in place for these tamariki to facilitate equitable learning outcomes.
 Termly review and reflection at syndicate meetings.
-Evaluation: Termly review against our objective - reporting to the Principal and the BOT Review: End of year review to eva aluate the impact of this End of year review to evaluate the impact of this objective.
+Evaluation: Termly review against ou r objective - reporting to o the Principal and the BOT · · Review: End of year review to evaluate the impact of this objective.